Buy Car Insurance Online

 No Claim Bonus Calculator

-After understanding what an NCB policy is in insurance terms, the next big question is – how much is the no claim bonus for car insurance?
+After understanding what an NCB policy is in insurance terms, the next big question is – how much the no claim bonus for car insurance is.

-Calculating your car's No Claim Bonus is not that difficult.
+Using a No Claim Bonus calculator is not that difficult.
 In fact, many insurance companies give you access to a No Claim Bonus Calculator on their websites that will help you calculate your No Claim Bonus amount accordingly.
 The same usually starts from the second year of your respective policy.

-According to the present norm, NCB in India starts with 20 percent and goes up to 50 percent in the sixth year.
+According to the present norm, NCB in India starts with 20% and goes up to 50% in the sixth year.
 No Claim Bonus percentage for any four-wheeler is generally calculated in the following way.

 NCB Calculation for Car Insurance